 I like to draw and program, but it's that 1% inspiration part which is so appealing to me, not the 99% perspiration, so I easily derail and start new projects, never finishing anything.
 However, right now I have so many projects that I occasionally derail back on old tracks, actually making progress, so it works a bit like preemptive multitasking.

-I'm bad at working with other people because I'm not passionate about other people's ideas.
+I'm bad at working with other people because I'm not passionate about other people's (new) ideas.
 I have poor communication skills and procrastinate a lot.
-I'm also not passionate about fun games.

-Ever since I can remember, I have liked to draw, sculpt, and design little games on leftover pieces of cardboard (computers weren't very advanced when I was little).
+Ever since I can remember, I have liked to draw, sculpt, and design little games on leftover pieces of cardboard.
+Computers in the early-mid 80's were a lot weaker than those in the late 80's.
+Board and role playing games were in a pretty good position until mid-late 90's perhaps?
 During 199x, I painted mostly with acrylics.
 Eventually I discovered digital coloring and painting.
 When doing concept art, I prefer to draw thumbnails with pencil, then scan, scale, fix, ink and color on the computer.

 This process allows me to experiment.
 Undo, transformations, replace color, etc really makes me a more efficient explorer.
 Also, lately I began to notice that my eyes sees things a bit skew, so all my figures lean a bit.
 This mean I have to flip and 'unskew' digitally (or use a mirror when working traditionally).

-Sometimes when I struggle with a design, and don't know how good it is, I try to imagine if I would REALLY want it as a toy/figure on my desk.
+Sometimes when I struggle with a design, and don't know how good it is, I try to imagine if I would be willing to go through the effort to make it into a toy/figurine.
 Somehow that provides me with a good way to measure the strength of a design.
-I think a good design should have a powerful silhouette/mass.
+There needs to be a certain play value, physical presence.
+A good design should have a powerful silhouette/mass.
 It should be to the point and no part should be filled with "I guess I'll just draw some lines here".
-Every part of the design should contribute something, suggest function, flow or be quiet so others can be heard.
+Every part of the design should contribute something, suggest function, flow or be quiet so other parts can be heard.

 I don't use this style much anymore, because I think it's inefficient when doing concept art.
 I've discovered that line art forces me to think about every area of a design more carefully.
 I can hide nothing in blotches.
 I don't have to spend time rendering shapes when I want to add or change a detail, so lines are actually faster.
 Working with lines also puts focus on the strength of the flow of the forms, because they're there describing things 'raw'.